stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

 I've got an idea as well.
 And I-- you know what, I might be wrong about this, but I imagine a lot of white coats are worn because people wanna be like "Hey look, I'm a scientist!"
 And that's a genuine-- I think a lot of times, that kind of-- I think with doctors in America is the most-- Like, doctors in England, they don't wear white coats at *all*.
 Whereas doctors in America, like consultants, wear them to be like "Hey look!
 I'm a big important senior doctor!"
 But they're not helpful.
 In fact, they transmit infection, and they try and make people not wear them.
 Does much go on like that in more, like, lab-sciencey world?
-Are people wearing coats when they __[stage whispers]__ don't really need to wear a coat, __[normal voice]__ but they've got a nice coat.
+Are people wearing coats when they *(stage whispers)* don't really need to wear a coat, *(normal voice)* but they've got a nice coat.

 #### BRYN

 It's certainly possible, isn't it?
 I have to confess I've never worked in a science lab.
 I couldn't tell you for certain.

-##### [Tim sighs dramatically]
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[Tim sighs dramatically]__

 #### BEN